amjadalbaba/customer_churn_prediction/README.md

 * A focus on handling class imbalance
 * Selection of **SVC** as the final model based on **recall performance for churners**

+## 📚 Data Source and Attribution

+The data used in this project is the **[Bank Customer Churn Dataset](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data)**, originally hosted on Kaggle.

 ## 🎯 Goal of the Project